implydata/druid-public/docs/ingestion/index.md

 how this works under the hood, see the [Storage design](../design/index.html#storage) section of Druid's design documentation.

+## How to use this documentation

+This **page you are currently reading** provides information about universal Druid ingestion concepts, and about configurations that are common to all [ingestion methods](#ingestion-methods).

+The **individual pages for each ingestion method** provide additional information about concepts and configurations that are unique to each ingestion method.

+We recommend reading (or at least skimming) this universal page first, and then referring to the page for the ingestion method or methods that you have chosen.

 ## Ingestion methods

 The table below lists Druid's most common data ingestion methods, along with comparisons to help you choose